alangrainger/obsidian-image-captions/README.md

 This is because Obsidian adds no identifying classes to these images, so I couldn't find a reliable way of targeting them.
 Get in touch if you know a way to do this!

+---

+This plugin is based on concepts from https://github.com/bicarlsen/obsidian_image_caption